 It was a princess who stood outside.
 But O dear, what a state she was in from the rain and bad weather!
 The water dropped from her hair and clothes, it ran in at the tips of her shoes and out at the heels; yet she insisted she was a real princess.

-The princess lay upon this bed all the night.
+The princess lay upon this bed all night.
 In the morning she was asked how she had slept.

-It was now quite evident that she was a real princess, since through twenty mattresses and twenty eider-down beds she had felt the pea.
+It was now quite evident that she was a real princess, since through twenty mattresses and twenty duvet beds she had felt the pea.
 None but a real princess could have such delicate feeling.

 And this, mind you, is a real story.